Prerequisite for Courses in Psychology

 The most common way of preparing for further work in psychology is to take PSYC 001: Introduction to Psychology.

-An alternative entry point is PSYC 005: First Year Seminar: Nature and Nurture.
+An alternative entry point is PSYC 006: First Year Seminar: Happiness or PSYC 007 First Year Seminar: Early Social Cognition.

 A student may also meet the pre-requisite with a grade of AP5 on the psychology Advanced Placement test.
 In this case, an entering student should seek guidance from the department chair or academic coordinator about selection of a first psychology course.
 (Swarthmore credit is not granted for AP work in psychology.)